Website relaunch without ranking loss: The complete guide

 Create a weekly relaunch report with:

-To conclude, a compact checklist to work through with every relaunch:
+Finally, here's a compact checklist that you should work through during every relaunch:

 - URL mapping with all old and new URLs